 “Do I know you?”

 “Sorry but I’m not Jane!”
 Susan said.
-He went limp abruptly but started smiling again with excitement again.
+He went limp abruptly but started smiling again with excitement.

 “Stop it!
 I’m not Jane!!”
 Susan shouted “And I’ve not seen you before!
 I don’t have any brother.
 I’m the only child of my parents.”
 She said as she got up to go.
-Some passers-by stopped looked at them briefly but continued on their way.
+Some passers-by stopped to look at them briefly but continued on their way.

 “Please don’t shout.
 People will think I’m harassing you.
 Listen to me first, please.
 Susan looked on bewildered.
 He’s not listening to her.